Apollo Global Management: 2020–2024

+2025–2029

+In January 2025, Apollo acquired Barnes Group, an American aerospace company.
 In February, Apollo announced that a fund managed by Apollo affiliates acquired a majority stake in Bold Productions Services, a production-linked provider.
-Also that month, Apollo agreed to acquire real-estate investment company Bridge Investment Group for $1.5 billion.
+Also that month, Apollo agreed to acquire the American real-estate investment company Bridge Investment Group for $1.5 billion.

-In July, Apollo-backed insurance company Athora purchased Pension Insurance Corporation for $7.8 billion.
+In July, Apollo-backed insurance company Athora purchased Pension Insurance Corporation, a British company, for $7.8 billion.
 In September, Apollo announced plans to launch a £3.75bn investment vehicle focused on sport.

-In October 2025, Apollo came and talked with Paramount Skydance about joining David Ellison's possible bid to buy Warner Bros.
-Discovery – a megadeal that could cost upwards of $60 billion, The Post has learned.
+In October 2025, Apollo discussed with Paramount Skydance about joining David Ellison's possible bid to buy Warner Bros.
+Discovery – a megadeal that could cost upwards of $60 billion.

 In November 2025, Apollo acquired 55% of the shares of Atlético Madrid, becoming the majority shareholder of the club.
+In December 2025, it was announced Apollo had also acquired a minority stake in Wrexham A.F.C., a professional football club based in Wrexham, Wales for an undisclosed amount.

+In April 2026, Intel announced an agreement to repurchase the 49% stake in a joint venture with Apollo for $14.2 billion.

+On July 10 it was announced that European low-cost airline EasyJet had accepted a bid from Apollo Global Management, which valued the business at £5.7 billion.
+EasyJet confirmed on 6 August that, subject to rigorous EU regulatory approval, Apollo will take over the company for £5.7-billion ($7.7-billion) after rival bidder Castlelake pulled out of the bidding.

 Private-equity funds

 Since its inception in 1990, Apollo has raised ten flagship private equity funds, as follows: